 You are cordially invited to attend the 1996 Annual Meeting of Shareholders of Eli Lilly and Company on Monday, April 15, 1996.
-The meeting will be at the Indiana Convention Center, 100 South Capitol Avenue, Indianapolis, Indiana, at 11:00 a.m.
-(Indianapolis time).
+The meeting will be at the Indiana Convention Center, 100 South Capitol Avenue, Indianapolis, Indiana, at 11:00 a.m. (local time).

 The Notice of Annual Meeting of Shareholders and the Proxy Statement accompanying this letter describe the business we will consider at the meeting.
-Please note in particular the Board of Directors' recommendation to amend the Articles of Incorporation by increasing the number of shares of authorized common stock and adopting other amendments to conform the Articles to current Indiana law.
-The amendments are described in the proxy statement.
+Please note in particular the Board of Directors' recommendation to amend the Articles of Incorporation by increasing the number of shares of authorized common stock and adopting other amendments described in the proxy statement.